AbhayRaj2005/Six-Sense-Robot-Car/README.md

 ## License

-All rights reserved — source code is private and not licensed for reuse.
+All rights reserved © 2026 Abhay Raj — source code is private and not licensed for reuse without permission.